open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 - `annotations`: contains the list of instance annotations.
 - `categories`: contains the list of categories names and their ID.

-After the data pre-processing, the users need to further modify the config files to use the dataset.
+After the data pre-processing, there are two steps for users to train the customized new dataset with existing format.
+1. modify the config file to use the new dataset.
+2. check the annotations of the new dataset.
-Here we show an example of using a custom dataset of 5 classes, assuming it is also in COCO format.
+Here we show an example of using a custom dataset of 5 classes to show the above two steps, assuming it is also in COCO format.

+#### Modify the config file to use the new dataset
+There are two aspects involved for the modification in the config file:
+1. `data` field.
+2. `num_classes` field in the `model` part.

 In `configs/my_custom_config.py`: